aws-samples/ec2-lamp-server/README.md

 This repo provides starter CloudFormation template to provision a EC2 LAMP/LEMP/LAPP/LEPP server instance.
 The EC2 instance can be used for software development, or deployment of LAMP stack based applications for use cases where factors such as high availablility (HA) and scalability are not a primary priority.

 For use cases that require high performance, reliability, scalability and high availability, users should re-architect their applications.
-Some resources that can help with the design includes:
+Some resources that can help includes:
 - [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/)
 - [AWS Architecture Center](https://aws.amazon.com/architecture) including [Scaling PHP Applications on AWS](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/scaling-PHP-applications-on-AWS-ra.pdf)
 - [Moodle Reference Architecture](https://docs.aws.amazon.com/architecture-diagrams/latest/moodle-learning-management-system-on-aws/moodle-learning-management-system-on-aws.html)